joachimkennedy/blog/content/p/mood-tracking.md

 Better than a clean apartment is a good conversation with a friend.
 This is the opposite of dreading a conversation I expect to go poorly.
 I'll include all kinds of [serendipitous encounters](../serendipity) in this category too.
 To be clear, I already expect conversations and walks to be good, but they're that much more delightful when I happen upon a concert in the park or people water skiing.

 Daylio is good at picking up on these flow and connections-type activities.
 I always mention how work is going and which friends I spent time with, so even my terrible analysis method has picked up on them through sheer quantity of data.
 But most people probably don't need to put in all that effort to figure this stuff out.
 Overall, it's not clear to me that mood tracking has any advantage over experience and introspection.
-At best, it's just a forcing factor if you're not natually inclined to this kind of reflection.
+At best, it's just a forcing factor if you're not naturally inclined to this kind of reflection.

 Mood tracking may be worse than introspection.
 Tracking might obscure things that affect your mood more than it illuminates them.
 It's easy to miss mundane things like diet, sleep, and exercise that have a large effect.